-In one small study of people who have eyelash loss due to alopecia areata — a medical condition that causes temporary hair loss — Latisse triggered moderate eyelash growth for more than 40 percent of participants.
+In one small study of people who have eyelash loss due to alopecia areata — a medical condition that causes hair loss — Latisse triggered moderate eyelash growth for more than 40 percent of participants.
 Research isn't conclusive, however.
 In another small study of people who have alopecia areata, Latisse wasn't an effective treatment for eyelash growth.

 If you're concerned about the appearance of your eyelashes, talk to your doctor.
 He or she can help you weigh the pros and cons of using an eyelash-growing medication.

 See more Expert Answers